(Updated 20.2.25 to reflect the changes for the 2025 season)

 And more than ever we see Satellite teams with the same bike as their factory rivals.

-For example, for 2024 the Prima Pramac Ducati team will ride identical bikes as the official Ducati Factory team.
+For example, for 2024 the Prima Pramac Ducati team enjoyed identical bikes as the official Ducati Factory team.

-It depends on the contractual arrangements each team makes with the factory they represent.
+It all depends on the contractual arrangements each team makes with the factory they represent.

 There can be funding provided by the factory to cover wages, they may agree to provide technology and technicians.